 Because elimination order, simultaneous eliminations, and non-transferable surpluses mean there are gaps in the data, some assumptions have to be made.
 To work around this I have used three methods, only applying later methods if there is no data for the prior one.

-Again, none of these are ideal, but I do not believe there is any process with better basis in the current data.
+Again, there is no perfect method, but I believe this is the best approach given the current data, and the deficiencies with it.
 These methods are used before the swing calculation is applied.

 Finally, this inevitably results in total transfer numbers that do not add up to 100% of available ballots.
 The same smoothing to 100% that is applied to FPV is applied here.

 Still with me?
 Brilliant.
-This part is the most time-consuming to do, as each constituency has to be done individually, but is relatively straightforward to explain.
+You’ve got through the stuff which matters.
+This part isn’t necessary to understand the overall model, but it’s a useful insight into how the baselining mentioned above works .
 Six models were used to create baselines on performance.
 These aren’t used to calculate final outcomes, but to game out what happens under different scenarios.
 The models are as follows:

 This takes the FPV in each constituency, based on national-level swing, and distributes via the d’Hondt method, which assigns seats proportionally.
 The total FPV of each party is divided by the number of seats won plus 1 for each count.

 So you have a five-seater that ended up FG 40%, SF 35%, FF 15%, everybody else 10% total, the distribution works like this:

 - Count 1: FG 40%, SF 35%, FF 15%, rest 10% – FG win a seat